 It may come as a surprise to some, but Maine, like many other states, requires charitable organizations to obtain a charitable solicitation license from the state before soliciting donations within Maine.
-The Maine Charitable Solicitations Act (CSA), 9 M.R.S. §§ 5001-5018, regulates “charitable organizations,” which are broadly defined to include entities that hold themselves out as charities and solicit or accept contributions from the public.
+The Maine Charitable Solicitations Act (CSA), 9 M.R.S. §§ 5001-5018, regulates “charitable organizations.”
+Broadly defined, it includes entities that hold themselves out as charities that solicit or accept contributions from the public.

-Unless a charitable organization is exempt, it must submit a charitable solicitation license application to the Director of the Office of Professional and Occupational Regulation at least thirty days before soliciting or accepting donations.
-Licensure must be renewed annually, accompanied by an annual fundraising activity report for the previous year.
+Unless exempt, it must submit a charitable solicitation license application to the Director of the Office of Professional and Occupational Regulation at least 30 days before soliciting or accepting donations.
+Licensure must renew annually, accompanied by an annual fundraising activity report for the previous year.

-If an organization does not intend to but does solicit or receive donations more than $35,000 or from more than 35 persons in a year, the organization must register within 30 days after the date contributions reached $35,000 or the number of donors reached 35.
+If an organization does not intend to but does solicit or receive donations of more than $35,000 or from more than 35 persons in a year, they must register within 30 days after contributions reached $35,000 or the number of donors reached 35.

 Charitable fundraising regulations differ significantly from state to state.
-This means that organizations that operate in multiple states need to be aware of and comply with the registration and other requirements of each state in which they operate.
+This means that organizations that operate in multiple states need to stay aware of and comply with the registration and other requirements of each state in which they operate.